Steam (service): History

-Valve was looking for a way to better update its published games as providing downloadable patches for multiplayer games resulted in most of the online user base disconnecting for several days until players had installed the patch.
-Valve decided to create a platform that would update games automatically and implement stronger anti-piracy and anti-cheat measures.
-Through user polls at the time of its announcement in 2002, Valve also recognized that at least 75% of their users had access to high-speed Internet connections, which would continue to grow with planned broadband expansion in the following years, and recognized that they could deliver game content faster to players than through retail channels.
-Valve approached several companies, including Microsoft, Yahoo!, and RealNetworks to build a client with these features, but were declined.
+In the early 2000s, Valve was looking for a better way to update its published games, as providing downloadable patches for multiplayer games resulted in most users disconnecting for several days until they had installed the patch.
+They decided to create a platform that would update games automatically, and implement stronger anti-piracy and anti-cheat measures.
+They approached several companies, including Microsoft, Yahoo!, and RealNetworks, to build a client with these features, but were rejected.